dndworld/dndworld.github.io/Start Playing/start-playing.md

 **Steps**

-> 1) React to your first RP post with :beginner: `:beginner:` and last RP post with :octagonal-sign: `:stop:`.
+> 1) React to your first RP post with :beginner: `:beginner:` and last RP post with :octagonal_sign: `:stop:`.
 Get the person you are RPing with to react as well.
 >
-> 2) Find out how long the RP session was. `#rp-log` picks up the messages reacted with :beginner: & :octagonal-sign:.
+> 2) Find out how long the RP session was. `#rp-log` picks up the messages reacted with :beginner: & :octagonal_sign:.
 >
 > 3) Log the RPXP in `#xp-tracker` by the increments of half an hour (rounded down)
 >